yszxh/CLIProxyAPI/README.md

 - gemini-2.5-pro
 - gemini-2.5-flash
-- And various preview versions
+- And it automates switching to various preview versions

 ## Configuration